schvoy/base-entity-bundle/README.md

-# EightMarq - Core bundle
+# Base entity bundle

-Core bundle is a basic bundle for all EightMarq bundles.
+A bundle which provides base doctrine entities and behaviors for Symfony projects.

 ## Requirements